Tyre Maintenance | How To Look After Your Tyres

 - Push the gauge softly against the indent of the tyre to get the reading.
-The depth must be at least 1.6mm across 75 percent of the tyre and around the circumference to be road legal, anything below that number is illegal and you will need a new tyre fitting.
+The depth must be at least 1.6mm across 75 percent of the tyre and around the circumference to be road legal, anything below that number is illegal, and you will need a new tyre fitting.

-- Repeat this on all tyres and keep note of the tread depth on each tyre so you can replace any that are not road legal and keep an eye on those that are close to the minimum.
+- Repeat this on all tyres and keep note of the tread depth on each tyre, so you can replace any that are not road legal and keep an eye on those that are close to the minimum.

-What should my car's tyre pressure be?
+What pressure should my tyres be?

 - If any of the pressures are too low, make sure you top them up to ensure your vehicle is safe.

-How to inflate car tyres
+How to put air in tyres

-- Inflate the tyre to specified level by switching on the inflator.
+- Inflate the tyre to the specified level by switching on the inflator.
 Make sure to check whether you are using BAR or PSI.

 - When you're at the specified level, unlock or unscrew the cap and remove.